Transport and Driving in Israel

 New arrivals can legally drive in Israel using their foreign driving licence for up to one year after their arrival in Israel.
 After one year, they will need to apply for an Israeli driving licence.

-An Israeli driver's licence can be applied for at the branches of the Bureau of Motor Vehicles (Misrad HaRishui).
+An Israeli driver's licence can be applied for at the Bureau of Motor Vehicles (Misrad HaRishui).
 Expats do not have to take a driving test on the condition that they have had a valid driving licence for at least five years.